ang-zeyu/infisearch/docs/src/incremental_indexing.md

 ## Caveats

 There are some additional caveats to note when using this option.
-Whenever possible, try to run a full reindex of the documents, utilising incremental indexing only when indexing speed is of concern -- for example, updating the index repeatedly when developing this documentation (although, the mdBook plugin this documentation is built on currently dosen't do that).
+Whenever possible, try to run a full reindex of the documents, utilising incremental indexing only when indexing speed is of concern -- for example, supporting an "incremental" build mode in static site generators.

-### How it Works
+### Small Increase in File Size

-As the core idea of InfiSearch is to split up the index into many tiny parts, the incremental indexing feature works by "patching" only the files which were updated during the current run.
-This means that at search time, the same amount of index files are retrieved and searched through as before, to reduce the number of network requests.
+As one of the core ideas of InfiSearch is to split up the index into many tiny parts, the incremental indexing feature works by "patching" only relevant index files containing terms seen during the current run.
+Deleted documents are handled using an invalidation bit vector.
+Hence, there might be a small increase in file size due to these unpruned files.

-This is in contrast to a more traditional "segment" based approach you might find in search servers, whereby each incremental indexing run generates an entirely separate "segment", and segments are merged together at runtime (during search).
-While this makes sense for traditional search tools, it may unfortunately generate too many network requests for index files and search overhead from merging files, something InfiSearch is trying to minimise.
+However, if these "irrelevant" files become relevant again in a future index run, they will be pruned.

 ### Collection Statistics